mysociety/alaveteli/doc/manual/docs/running/admin_manual.md

 The message will now be associated with the correct request and will appear on the public request page.

-### Editing and uploading public body email addresses
+### Creating, changing and uploading public authority data

+There are three ways to change public authority data on your site:

+   * *Create* &mdash;
+     You can create a new public authority in the admin interface.
+Go to **Authorities**, and click the **New Public Authority** button.

+   * *Edit* &mdash;
+     Once an authority is created, you can update its email address or other details by editing it in the admin interface.
+Go to **Authorities**, find the authority you want to update, and click on **edit**.

+   * *Upload* &mdash;
-You can edit the email address of a public body by navigating to it in the admin interface (go to **Authorities**, find the body you want to update, and click on **edit**).
-But it's also possible to edit multiple public bodies at the same time by uploading a file containing the data in comma-separated values (CSV) format.
+     You can also create or edit more than one authority at the same time by uploading a file containing the data in comma-separated values (CSV) format.
+This works for new authorities as well as those that already exist on your site.
+Go to **Authorities** and click the **Import from CSV** button.
+See the rest of this section for more about uploading.

-The upload feature is useful &mdash; especially when an Alaveteli site is first set up &mdash; because it's common to collect all the contact details for the public bodies in a spreadsheet.
-Alaveteli's upload feature makes it easy to initially load these values into the site.
-It also lets you update them if they change.
-To use the values in the the spreadsheet to update the bodies on your site, export ("save as") the spreadsheet as a CSV file.
+The upload feature is useful &mdash; especially when an Alaveteli site is first set up &mdash; because it's common to collect data such as the contact details for the public authorities in a spreadsheet.
+Alaveteli's upload feature makes it easy to initially load this data onto the site.
+It also lets you update the data if it changes after it's already been loaded.

+To use the data in the spreadsheet to update the bodies on your site, export ("save as") the spreadsheet as a CSV file.
 This is the file you can upload.

 The first line of your CSV file should start with `#` (this indicates that this line does not contain data) and must list the column names for the data that follows on the subsequent lines.
 Column names must:

    * be on the first line
-   * match expected names *exactly* (see table below)
+   * match expected names *exactly*, and include `name` and `request_email` (see table below)
    * appear in the same order as corresponding items in the lines of data that follow

 Most spreadsheet programs will produce a suitable CSV file for you, provided